i8degrees/json_spirit/README.md

 * Add option to build as either debug or release binary (release by default)
   > What a difference it makes in built library file sizes!

+* Add install_name_dir property to built library so we do not have to manually "fix" it with install_name_tool when bundling it with third-party software
+* Add soname version to target library
 * CMake module for finding json_spirit
-* Add soname version to target library
 * 'make uninstall' target support
 * OSX Universal Library support
 * Fix compile warning (see my second commit log for details)